rapyuta-robotics/rclUE/README.md

 # Basic information
 ## Branches
 ### master
-This build of the plugin is based on ROS2 Eloquent and has been tested on Ubuntu 18
-### focal-foxy-devel
 This build of the plugin is based on ROS2 Foxy and has been tested on Ubuntu 20

 # Installation